 One of the defining features of skirt steak is its extreme toughness.
 The steak is actually covered in a tough membrane that will make the finished product really difficult to eat.
 It’s recommended that you remove this membrane before cooking to prevent that from happening.
 Other than its toughness, though, skirt steak actually tastes pretty good.
 It can be used in many dishes, including Chinese stir fry, fajitas, and Cornish pasties.

 One workaround that people use to minimize toughness in skirt steak is by marinating the steak before cooking.
 That way, it not only becomes easier to eat, but more flavorful as well.
 Other workarounds include slow cooking, pan-searing quickly, or even braising.
-It’s also sliced in a way that makes it easy to eat.
+It can also be sliced in a way that makes it easy to eat.

 Top Sirloin Steak